 Let’s be honest: In America, if a cop saw somebody driving this many tires around, they’d almost certainly pull them over, find a way to give them a ticket, repossess (i.e. “impound”) the motorbike and tires, and tell the poor delivery driver to find his own way home.

 Yes, I saw the signs that said “don’t buy anything from the peddlers on the street”.
-Whenever the peddlers asked me to buy something, I said “no”.
+Whenever the peddlers asked me to buy something, I’d said “no”.
 Then, I met these four little girls.
 I felt weak.
 They sensed my weakness and exploited it.
 I told them I’d buy one bracelet from each of them if they’d let me take a picture of them.
 Thankfully, they agreed!
 Naturally, any street peddler would be arrested in America.
 Or, as in the case of Eric Garner in New York City, the police could legally execute you on the spot.
 Vietnam, on the other hand, will simply put up a sign that asks people not to buy from the peddlers.
 Which country is more totalitarian?
 Which has more human rights?

 In Vietnam, you often know exactly where your food comes from.
 Sometimes, it’s right outside the restaurant.
 How many regulations and laws do you think there are against this sort of thing in America?

 During my 14 months in Vietnam, I saw a lot of very talented drivers delivering large and awkward loads.
 This is definitely one of the more impressive.
 If somebody were to try this in America, the first cop they’d pass would pull them over immediately, without question.
 Whereas in Vietnam, this sort of thing is allowed to happen all the time, every single day.

 Words cannot explain the fond memories that accompany this photo.
 I’ll have to tell you the full story someday.